Kintarō Ōki: Professional wrestling career

 After a brief JWA return in 1964 as "Kintarō Kongo", Ōki returned to the JWA when Toyonobori and Inoki left the promotion, though he returned the next year.
 In 1967, Ōki became the top star in Korea with his defeat of Mark Lewin to win the Worldwide Wrestling Associates World Heavyweight Championship.
-With this, the JWA wanted to rename him to "Rikidōzan", but the plan never went through.

-Ōki trained Kim Duk, who debuted in 1968.
-The duo went on to team together, winning the NWA International Tag Team Championship twice and several awards.
+With this, the JWA wanted to rename him to "Rikidōzan" as tribute and succession, but the plan never went through. Ōki trained Kim Duk, who debuted in 1968; they went on to team together, winning the NWA International Tag Team Championship twice and several awards.

-Inoki and Baba left the JWA in 1972 to found the All Japan Pro Wrestling and New Japan Pro-Wrestling promotions respectively in 1972, letting Ōki become the JWA's top star, winning the NWA International Heavyweight Championship.
+Inoki and Baba left the JWA in 1972 to found New Japan Pro-Wrestling and All Japan Pro Wrestling respectively in 1972, letting Ōki become the JWA's top star, winning the NWA International Heavyweight Championship.
 In April 1973, the JWA closed and was absorbed into All Japan Pro Wrestling, and though Ōki competed for the new organization for a time he wrestled mostly as a freelancer in Japan and a main event star in South Korea, famously wrestling against his former fellow rookies Inoki and Baba in 1974 and 1975.
 He defended the NWA International Heavyweight Championship in International Wrestling Enterprise and South Korea until ordered by the NWA to vacate it in 1981.

-Following then Ōki did not compete much, with his official retirement card on April 2, 1995, held at a Weekly Pro-Wrestling magazine sponsored show at the Tokyo Dome in Japan.
-Wrestling legend Lou Thesz assisted Ōki at this, his last public appearance in Japan; Ōki was in a wheelchair at this time.
+Following then, Ōki did not compete much, with his official retirement card on April 2, 1995 to be held at a Weekly Pro-Wrestling magazine sponsored show at the Tokyo Dome.
+Lou Thesz assisted Ōki at this, his last public appearance in Japan; Ōki was in a wheelchair at this time.
 During his career Ōki also held the Far East Heavyweight Championship, All Asia Heavyweight Championship, and All Asia Tag Team Championship four times each, the NWA Texas Tag Team Championship four times, and the NWA International Tag Team Championship four times.